YutSean/acoustic_scene_generation/WaveNet-Pytorch/README.md

 This code is modified from https://github.com/Dankrushen/Wavenet-PyTorch

-# How to train
+# How to train the model
-First modify the file train.py
+First modify the parameters in file train.py.
+Run
+`python train.py`python